poolpOrg/poolp.org/content/posts/2024-06_02/index.md

 I had a very, very, very rough year and a half on the personal plan.
 I did a ton of things to keep my mind busy,
-I had a ton of things to write about, but I just couldn't be fucked to sit down in front of an empty page and pour the contents of my brain for these last few months.
+I had a ton of things to write about, but I just couldn't be bothered to sit down in front of an empty page and pour the contents of my brain for these last few months.

 **I'm back on track now.**